foundry-rs/starknet-foundry/docs/src/appendix/sncast/account/delete.md

 # `delete`
-Delete an account from `accounts-file` and its associated Scarb profile.
+Delete an account from `accounts-file` and its associated snfoundry profile.

-## Required Common Arguments — Passed By CLI or Specified in `Scarb.toml`
+## Required Common Arguments — Passed By CLI or Specified in `snfoundry.toml`

 * [`url`](../common.md#--url--u-rpc_url)